UKHO/docs/software-engineering/strategy/engineering-strategy.md

 ## 7. Alignment with Wider UKHO Strategy

-This Software Engineering Strategy supports the UKHO Technology Strategy and aligns with MOD, SOLAS and Cabinet Office expectations.
+This Engineering Strategy supports the UKHO Technology Strategy and aligns with MOD, SOLAS and Cabinet Office expectations.
 It complements data, cloud and security strategies and draws on cross‑government DDaT standards while remaining tailored to UKHO’s needs.

 ## 8. What This Strategy Is and Is Not